Make a referral

 Conclusion

-All interested parties need to be aware of available options to facilitate to gain the best outcome for an IP.
-Afterall, rehabilitation is about optimising performance through functional restoration, and this allows a client to get their life back as much as possible.
+In conclusion, interested parties need to be aware of available options to facilitate gaining the best outcome for an IP.
+Ultimately, rehabilitation is about optimising performance through functional restoration, and this allows a client to get their life back as much as possible.

 Full literature review paper and References available on request.